mamdouhweb/juliandebus-cs61-psets/pset5/README.txt

 ------------------------------
 YOU MUST FILL OUT THIS FILE BEFORE SUBMITTING!

-DELAY

-YOUR NAME:
+YOUR NAME: Julian Debus
-YOUR HUID:
+YOUR HUID: 40879447

 (Optional, for partner)
 YOUR NAME: